Ampleness of Schur powers of cotangent bundles and k-hyperbolicity: Introduction

-Let us now briefly sketch the proof of our main theorem.
-The key ingredient in order to prove the ampleness of Schur powers $S^{\lambda}\Omega_{X}$ (for $X$ generic complete intersection of codimension $c$) is to use explicit extrinsic equations to construct morphisms $\varPsi$ from (total spaces of) flag bundles of the relative tangent space of the universal family $\mathcal{X}\to \mathbf{S}$ of well-chosen particular complete intersections to simpler \emph{generically finite} families $\mathcal{Y} \to \mathbf{G}$ of subschemes in some projective spaces (see Diagram \ref{eqref: diagram outline}).
-The parameter space of $\mathcal{Y}$ has a natural ample line bundle $\mathcal{O}_{\mathbf{G}}(1)$.
-On the one hand, Nakayame's theorem allows us to control the augmented base locus of the pullback of $\mathcal{O}_{\mathbf{G}}(1)$ to $\mathcal{Y}$.
-On the other hand, by the very construction of the morphism $\varPsi$, global sections of $\varPsi^{*}\mathcal{O}_{\mathbf{G}}(m)$ are global sections of $S^{cm\lambda}\Omega_{X}$ (See \ref{sse:model situation}).
-Combining carefully this two facts, one is able to prove the sought ampleness result.
+Our proof follows these very lines (see Sect.~\ref{se:overview}).
+In our case, the matter is to construct a morphism \(\varPsi\) from (total spaces of) flag bundles of the relative tangent space of the universal family \(\X\to S\) of well-chosen particular complete intersections to simpler generically finite families \(\mathcal{Y} \to \FF\) of subschemes in some projective spaces (see Diagram~\ref{eqref: diagram outline}).

+In order to obtain sufficiently many equations, working with flag bundles is very important here again.
+It allows to work with scalar extrinsic equations instead of vectorial equations and therefore avoid substantial technical difficulties.

+Of course, one has to be careful with the meaning of the derivative of an extrinsic equation.
+In this work we slighlty improve the presentation of~\cite{BD2018} on this matter, by showing that the good point of view on these equations (or rather their partial evaluations) is to see them as maps in certain flag bundles over universal quotients.
+This allows to state in a more natural way the most technical results of~\cite{BD2018}, and to apply them in our more general context.

-The paper is organized as follows.
+\subsubsection{The paper is organized as follows.}

-Section~\ref{se:definition} is devoted to briefly introducing Schur bundles and flag bundles, and explaining how Hartshorne's point of view on ampleness can be generalized to this setting.
-In this natural framework, substantial difficulties (namely plethysm phenomena and obtaining extrinsic equations) that would occur following the most naive approach disappear.